-Creating a Wonderful Life means making quilts, teaching art, cooking, spending time with family and finding ways to make a difference.
-I appreciate those who take time to share their ideas with all of us, and I aim to do the same.
-Thanks for stopping by!
+Creating a Wonderful Life means teaching art, quilting, cooking, treasuring time with family and friends, and finding ways to make a difference.
+Thank you to the creative online community for sharing your ideas with all of us.
+And thanks for stopping by!

 Thursday, February 18, 2010